Bills use turnovers to bury Raiders

 Buffalo scored 13 points on three Raiders turnovers in a span of 5:00 to build a 20-7 lead early in the second half.

-The Bills took a 14-7 lead with 32 seconds left in the first half when cornerback Leonard Johnson forced Washington to fumble and Milano picked the ball out of the air and dashed 40 yards for his first career touchdown.
+The Bills had taken a 14-7 lead with 32 seconds left in the first half when cornerback Leonard Johnson forced Washington to fumble and Milano picked the ball out of the air and dashed 40 yards for his first career touchdown.

 NOTES: The Bills inducted 1962 AFL MVP Carlton Chester “Cookie” Gilchrist onto their Wall of Fame during a halftime ceremony.
 Gilchrest helped the Bills win the AFL championship in 1964. ...
 Raiders FB Jamize Olawale injured his hamstring on a 65-yard kickoff return that was negated by a holding penalty. ...
 Raiders CB David Amerson (foot) and SS Karl Joseph (groin) did not play. ...
 The Bills were without FS Jordan Poyer (knee), CB E.J.
 Gaines (hamstring) and TE Charles Clay (knee). ...
 Bills DT Adolphus Washington entered the starting lineup following Friday night’s trade of Marcell Dareus to the Jacksonville Jaguars. ...
 The Raiders remain the only NFL defense without an interception.